 This formula is reduced in lactose to help those little ones who might struggle with a lactose sensitivity.
 It's a great baby formula for colic.

 Gerber has really stepped up its game when it comes to formula.
-Many moms reach for this formula simply because it’s non-gmo, which is fantastic.
+Many moms reach for Gerber's Good Start Formula simply because it’s non-gmo, which is fantastic.

 However, the real reason moms love this is because of its reduced-lactose ingredients.
 It only contains 30% of the lactose compared to regular formula, and the protein has been broken down so that it is easier to digest.